daishir0/ChatGPT_Page_Assistant/README.md

 - Option to use temporary chat mode (conversations won't be saved)
 - Efficiently reuses existing ChatGPT tabs instead of opening new ones
 - Includes page information (title and URL) for better context
+- Responsive UI with proper CSS box model handling for consistent display across different websites

+## Privacy
+- All processing of your selected text happens locally until you submit your question to ChatGPT
+- The extension only processes essential information: selected text, your questions, page title/URL, and your settings
+- All settings and preferences are stored locally in your browser
+- No data is sent to any third-party servers other than OpenAI's ChatGPT service when you submit a question

 ## Notes
 - You need to have a ChatGPT account to use this extension
 - The extension requires permissions to access the current tab and ChatGPT websites
-- All processing of your selected text happens locally until you submit your question to ChatGPT
 - For the best experience, ensure you're logged into ChatGPT before using the extension

+## Recent Updates
+- Fixed CSS issue where the question input field could overflow its container in certain situations
+- Improved UI responsiveness and consistency across different websites
+- Enhanced prompt template management with better visual feedback

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.